Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    :class: mechpart

 .. note::
-The MotoSuiveur® unit is a proprietary system for the protection of the main hoist load from over-speed and load path failures, and for the recovery of the load in the event of a failure.
+The MotoSuiveur® unit (referred to for short MS) is a proprietary system for the protection of the main hoist load from over-speed and load path failures, and for the recovery of the load in the event of a failure.
 The unit is supplied with a proprietary control panel from the equipment manufacturers.
 The crane’s hardwired controls are interfaced to this panel to control the MotoSuiveur® in normal operation.

 The MS unit is a failsafe mechanical hoist arrester, designed and manufactured by Siguren Technologies LTD. The MS unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.